flunge/flunge.github.io/_posts/Projects/2017-01-05-project-rotorcraft-demo.markdown

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/aOd4-T_p5fA" frameborder="0" allowfullscreen></iframe></center>
 <center>Intel swarm drones</center>

+Before the Intel 500 demos, the NUS UAV team also realized a 16-set quadcopter outdoor light show with aid of differential GPS for very accurate positioning.
+Below video is the show, where the prime minister Lee Hsien Loong appeared.

+<center><iframe width="560" height="315" src="https://www.youtube.com/embed/yk8_nqSM1WE" frameborder="0" allowfullscreen></iframe></center>
+<center>Lightshow formation by NUS UAV team at Singapore Gardens by the Bay</center>

 The project is for the opening ceremony of Rotorcraft Asia 2017, which will be held on April 18.
 The stage will be in a certain stadium, where no GPS signal is available.
 For indoor positioning, we use ultra-band width (UWB) system.
 The platform is also mounted an ultra-bright LED matrix pad for configurable color and brightness light.

 Flight controller: